Transport funding round-up

 Future Flight Challenge - collaboration workshop

-Future Flight Challenge (FFC) is a 4 year, £125 million Industrial Strategy Challenge Fund (ISCF) programme.
+Future Flight Challenge is a four year, £125m Industrial Strategy Challenge Fund (ISCF) programme.
 The aim of the programme is to:

 - demonstrate innovative ways to enable greener flight in a publicly acceptable manner leading to reduced carbon footprint for aviation